-have audit and accounting expertise.13 Although the audit committee is the only board committee required by law, the Code also recommends the creation of a nominating and remuneration committee.14 In line with our Continental Europe Policy Guidelines, in the absence of a remuneration and/or a nominating committee, we may recommend voting against the chair of the board on this basis; provided, however, that this will generally not apply to small-cap companies with boards composed of less than five members.15
+Under Polish law, public companies are required to set up an audit committee which is composed of at least three members, majority of which are independent, including chair.
+At least one member of this committee must have audit and accounting expertise.
+Although the audit committee is the only board committee required by law, the Code also recommends the creation of a nominating and remuneration committee.
+In line with our Continental Europe Policy Guidelines, in the absence of a remuneration and/or a nominating committee, we may recommend voting against the chairman of the board on this basis; provided, however, that this will generally not apply to small-cap companies with boards composed of less than five members.